fraga/primecycle/README.md

 A experimental project and library writed in Haskell to explore the prime cycles based on continued fractions of 1/n

 I was trying to register the serie in OEIS , but seems nobody understand.
 I hope have more lucky with this repository.
 The library is just an experiment.
-Im glad to receive any feedback, thanks, is my main motivation to publish, find other crazy people who wants to share his experiments to solve this awesome problem .
+Im glad to receive any feedback, is my main motivation to publish, find other crazy people who wants to share his experiments to solve this awesome problem .
 For now is just a demo, aren't valid for big numbers, im working on finish a stable version to publish as soon as posible, thanks.
 Questions are welcome .

 ![Image of Graph](./graph.png)